LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 Step 1: Confirm the Exact Model and Serial Number

-Before ordering any replacement part, confirm the model number and serial number.
-For LG ranges, the model and serial number are typically located inside the oven door or around the lower storage drawer area.
-The recall notice also states that model information may be found inside the oven door or storage drawer area.
+Before ordering any part, confirm the full model number and serial number.
+On LG ranges, the label is usually found inside the oven door area or around the lower storage drawer opening.
+The recall notice also points to these same locations.

 Step 2: Check the Power Supply

-If the oven, cooktop, or display is not working, check the home breaker first.
-Electric ranges typically require a dedicated high-voltage circuit.
+If the oven, cooktop, or display is not working properly, check the home breaker and power connection first.

 Look for: